 Ground Cinnamon – Promotes blood circulation, supports your cardiovascular system, and may help lower your blood sugar.
 Also makes smoothies taste delicious.

-Topping the smoothie with fresh blueberries, a variety of seeds, shredded coconut, cacao nibs, and almond butter amps up the nutrient profile even more, yielding vitamins, minerals, antioxidants, omega-3 fatty acids, and protein.
+Topping the green smoothie bowl with fresh blueberries, a variety of seeds, shredded coconut, cacao nibs, and almond butter amps up the nutrient profile even more, yielding vitamins, minerals, antioxidants, omega-3 fatty acids, and protein.